WCAX-TV: Gray Television

 On May 4, 2017, Atlanta-based Gray Television announced its intent to acquire WCAX-TV for $29 million–a handsome return on Charles Hasbrook's purchase of WCAX radio in 1939.
-Gray assumed operational control of the station on June 1, 2017 under a local marketing agreement.
-The sale was completed on August 1, ending the Hasbrook/Martin family's 62-year-long stewardship of the station.
+Gray assumed operational control of the station on June 1, 2017, under a local marketing agreement (LMA).

+The sale was completed on August 1.
+That ended the Hasbrook/Martin family's 62-year-long stewardship of the station.

 2019 antenna fire

 On November 19, 2019, WCAX-TV, NBC affiliate WPTZ (channel 5) and CW+ affiliate WNNE (channel 31) were knocked off the air by a fire at their shared antenna on Mount Mansfield.
 The cause of the fire was unknown.
-The outage affected over-the-air and satellite viewers; cable subscribers in Vermont and New York continued to receive the three stations via direct fiber feeds, while Vidéotron in Quebec temporarily replaced WCAX with Detroit CBS owned-and-operated station WWJ-TV.
+The outage affected over-the-air and satellite viewers.

+Cable subscribers in Vermont and New York continued to receive the three stations via direct fiber feeds.
+Vidéotron. a cable company in Quebec, temporarily replaced WCAX with Detroit CBS owned-and-operated station WWJ-TV.

 WCAX-DT2

 In 2007, WCAX-TV began to operate a 24-hour local weather and news channel on a new digital subchannel.
 Originally called "Weather 3.2", and later "WCAXtra", it featured news updates and live local weather along with the FCC-required three hours of E/I-compliant children programming per week.

 On weekends, if sports events ran long, the news could be found on the secondary channel, though that practice ended a few years later.
 A 10 p.m. newscast was seen for a while exclusively on 3.2.
-After it was cancelled, the 5:30 program The :30 was run as a repeat in that timeslot.
+After it was canceled, the 5:30 program The :30 was run as a repeat in that timeslot.
 On April 30, 2015, the channel was replaced with the Movies! network.

 Programming

 WCAX-TV clears the entire CBS network schedule, albeit with some network programs airing out of pattern.
 The CBS Dream Team block airs an hour later than on most CBS affiliates in the Eastern Time Zone, and also airs over two days (the first two hours of the block air on Saturdays and the remaining hour airs on Sunday mornings, one program airing each at different times, respectively).
-The CBS Evening News airs on a half-hour tape delay at 7:00 p.m. because of the longtime hour-long 6:00 p.m. newscast; most CBS stations in the Eastern Time Zone air the network's newscast at 6:30 p.m.
-Syndicated programs broadcast (as of September 2022) on WCAX-TV include Rachael Ray, Entertainment Tonight, and Sherri.
+The station airs an alternate live feed of the CBS Evening News at 7 p.m. because of the longtime hour-long 6 p.m. newscast (which has been aired in this format on WCAX since September 9, 1968); most CBS stations in the Eastern Time Zone air the network's newscast at 6:30 p.m.